How to join Meditation Club

-Meditation Club takes place in the Georgetown neighborhood of Seattle.
-Exact address available after RSVPing.
+Meditation Club takes place in the Georgetown neighborhood of Seattle, most Sundays at 4pm.

 Meditation Club FAQ